romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 Next all the actions will be executed from PC via SSH connection.
 SSH connection it's out of the scope, so google it :)

+## Install Git
+This is light version of the Raspbian, that's why before using `srcpits` from the project, install git:

+`$ sudo apt-get install git -y`

 ## Set Static Ip Address
 To be sure, that everytime Raspberry will be on the same IP, this needs to be configured: